Tanya1901/Tanya1901/README.md

 - 👋 Hi, I’m @Tanya1901
 - 👀 I’m interested in Data Science and other analytical directions
-- 🌱 I’m currently learning at the University of Economics
+- 🌱 I’m currently studying at the University of Economics
 - 📫 How to reach me: email: drozdovatd@icloud.com

 <!---